Jaguar E-Pace SUV review

 The update also allowed Jaguar to introduce several important enhancements to the E-Pace lineup, including a plug-in hybrid powertrain for the first time, along with new technology like the brand's latest Pivi Pro infotainment system and extra safety features.

-The E-Pace range consists of three petrol (P200, P250 and P300) and two diesel (D165 and D200) models, all of which are based on Land Rover’s four-cylinder 2.0-litre Ingenium engines, with power outputs that increase as you ascend the model hierarchy.
+The E-Pace range consists of two petrol (P250 and P300) and two diesel (D165 and D200) models, all of which are based on Land Rover’s four-cylinder 2.0-litre Ingenium engines, with power outputs that increase as you ascend the model hierarchy.
 From its name, you might imagine the E-Pace is electric but the Jaguar I-Pace is actually the company’s battery-powered SUV.
-From 2021, you can, however, pick a plug-in hybrid (PHEV) version badged P300e.
-This has a 15kWh battery, giving it a range of up to 34 miles that slashes running costs, and could prove a hit with business drivers.
+From 2021, you can, however, pick a plug-in hybrid (PHEV) version of the E-Pace badged P300e.
+This has a 15kWh battery, giving it a range of up to 39 miles and potentially slashing running costs, and should make it the most appealing E-Pace for business drivers.

 The regular 2.0-litre D165 diesel engine at the bottom of the range is the most economical, capable of up to 45mpg, partly because it’s the only model available with front-wheel drive and a manual gearbox.